-- 2006 Associate of science degree program in nursing is approved pending funding for the program. - 2007 The Associate of science degree program in general agriculture is renamed to associate of science degree program in agriculture and natural resources. - A multiple entry/multiple exit Public Health Training Program which includes a certificate of achievement in basic public health, advanced certificate of achievement in public health, associate of science degree in public health, and third-year certificate of achievement in public health is approved pending availability of funding. - 2009 Associate of science degree program in teacher education elementary program at state campuses to be phased out and replaced by the associate of arts degree program in teacher preparation program. - 2010 Memorandum of Agreement and Understanding between Guam Community College and College of Micronesia-FSM for a course-by-course articulation between the two institutions. - 2011 Articulation agreement between University of Guam and College of Micronesia FSM courses - 2012 Agreement of Academic Cooperation between College of Micronesia FSM and Aichi Konan College.
+- 2006 Associate of science degree program in nursing is approved pending funding for the program. - 2007 The Associate of science degree program in general agriculture is renamed to associate of science degree program in agriculture and natural resources. - 2008 A multiple entry/multiple exit Public Health Training Program which includes a certificate of achievement in basic public health, advanced certificate of achievement in public health, associate of science degree in public health, and third-year certificate of achievement in public health is approved pending availability of funding. - 2009 Associate of science degree program in teacher education elementary program at state campuses to be phased out and replaced by the associate of arts degree program in teacher preparation program. - 2010 Memorandum of Agreement and Understanding between Guam Community College and College of Micronesia-FSM for a course-by-course articulation between the two institutions. - 2011 Articulation agreement between University of Guam and College of Micronesia FSM courses - 2012 Agreement of Academic Cooperation between College of Micronesia FSM and Aichi Konan College. - 2015 MOU between Association for Promotion of International Cooperation (APIC), Reitaku University, Sophia University, and Sophia Junior College and College of Micronesia-FSM for short term exchange. - 2015 Articulation agreement between Eastern Oregon University and College of Micronesia-FSM. - 2016 Articulation agreement for Nursing courses between University of Maine Fort Kent and College of Micronesia-FSM.